Questions frequently asked about PACC Professional Certification

 PACC’s entry-level certification, the Associate Access and Privacy Professional (AAPP), requires that applicants have at least two years’ relevant practical experience directly related to access and/or privacy within the previous four years, and more senior designations require more experience.
 Details are in the Certification Handbook.
 Contact us to request your copy and application.

-Are supporting documentation required when submitting my initial application for certification?
+Is supporting documentation required when submitting my initial application for certification?

 Documents that substantiate the information provided in your application must be included for your application to be considered.
 Refer to the Certification Handbook for details.